Truckee Meadows Trail

 Trail buffs had marked the route through Truckee Meadows from the mouth of the Truckee River Canyon east of Sparks, then south along Steamboat Creek to Rattlesnake Mountain.
 A campsite now called Donner Springs is preserved as a city park.
 But Don Wiggins, who has walked the trails for over ten years, researched old diaries and concluded that the emigrants took a different route.
 Mr. Wiggins believes that the emigrants left the Truckee River at Lockwood, ascended Long Valley Creek over a pass and down Hidden Valley Canyon to reach Steamboat Creek.
 He believes they did not head south to Rattlesnake Mountain, but crossed the creek and headed north to rejoin the Truckee River.
 Frank Mullen, Jr., senior reporter for the Reno Gazette-Journal, wrote about this Ghost Trails Controversy in his comprehensive book The Donner Party Chronicles, Nevada Humanities Committee (1997).

 Trails West Inc., is a non-profit corporation formed by volunteers dedicated to preserving trail markers on the California Trail through Nevada.
 The distinctive markers are made from railroad track, and are cataloged in trail guides available from Trails West.
-Starting June 23, Trails West volunteers are revising some signs, and relocating others, to reflect new research about the trail from the Humboldt Sink to Truckee.
-This has created a new controversy, as reported by Frank Mullen, Jr. in the Reno Gazette-Journal.
+Starting June 23, 2000 Trails West volunteers revised some signs, and relocated others, to reflect the new research about the trail from the Humboldt Sink to Truckee.
+This created a controversy, as reported by Frank Mullen, Jr. in the Reno Gazette-Journal.

 You can judge for yourself.
 Even if you can’t visit the trail in Reno, you can examine the maps of the area and read the primary sources on this page.